FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

      FD.io CSIT, with VPP and DPDK performance data added to CSIT trending and this report.

+   - **AMD 2n-tx2 testbed**: New physical testbed type installed in FD.io CSIT, with VPP and DPDK performance data added to CSIT trending and this report.

 #.
 TEST FRAMEWORK

    - **TRex ASTF**: Added capability to run TRex in advanced stateful mode.